 Whether you are a designer or a business looking to hire one, do you want to avoid problems when going through a website design project?
 Of course, you do.
 The answer is to negotiate and enter into a website design and maintenance contract.

 A website design contract reduces the discussions you and the other party have been having regarding the project to writing.
 The agreement should cover four critical topics.

 The first reason for forming a contract is to reduce the design discussions to writing.
-Put a better way, we are talking about the specifications for the project.
+Put succinctly, we are talking about the specifications for the project.
 Common issues to cover in the agreement include:

 - Markups of the appearance of the site,

 - Number of pages,

-- Platform the site will be built on,
+- The platform the site will be built on,

 - Shopping carts, if necessary,